balqui/pytokr/README.md

 <!--- Actually easyinput
-has grown in ways I find somewhat inappropriate for many of my current (non-CS) students and I want to try now a different road. --->
+has grown in ways I find somewhat inappropriate for many of my current (non-CS) students and I want to try now a different road.

+Current pip-installable version is 0.0.2 but the current status of the repository is version 0.1.0.

+--->

 A separate, different evolution of `easyinput` is [yogi](https://github.com/jutge-org/yogi).